bunkerity/bunkerweb/docs/integrations.md

     chmod -R 770 bw-data
     ```

-    If you are using [Docker in rootless mode](https://docs.docker.com/engine/security/rootless), UIDs and GIDs in the container will be mapped to different ones in the host.
+    If you are using [Docker in rootless mode](https://docs.docker.com/engine/security/rootless) or [podman](https://podman.io/), UIDs and GIDs in the container will be mapped to different ones in the host.
 You will first need to check your initial subuid and subgid :
 	```shell
 	grep ^$(whoami): /etc/subuid && \
 	grep ^$(whoami): /etc/subgid